We LOVE fusing flavors from a rainbow of cultures. Enjoy this easy wrap that even finicky eaters will love!

 About The Recipe…

 This recipe starts with your choice of Indianlife Large Wraps, and marries the flavors of nutrient-rich cooked black beans with Indianlife Cumin and fresh vegetables.
-In this version we are using Indianlife Organics Flax or Chia Wraps, but our Tortilla Wrap, Coriander Wrap or Spinach Wrap would be just as delicious!
+Find our speciality wraps, such as Chia or Flax, online here: Large Wraps.

-Indianlife Organics Ancient Grains wraps deliver organic goodness, heart-healthy fiber, Omega-3 fatty acids, great taste and more vegetarian protein than whole wheat alone.
-Our Organic Chia Wrap features 5 grams of fiber and 8 grams of protein, and our Organic Flax boasts 2 grams of fiber and 3 grams of protein.
-Sublimely flavored and sensationally soft, all of our delicious Indianlife Large Wraps are famous for ease of use and can roll up even the toughest fillings without breaking.
+Indianlife wraps deliver the goodness of organic flour and Non-GMO ingredients.
+All provide heart-healthy fiber, great taste and vegetarian protein.
+Best of all, our famous large wraps are sublimely flavored and sensationally soft.
+And all of our delicious Indianlife Large Wraps are famous for ease of use and can roll up even the toughest fillings without breaking.

 About Black Beans – A High-Protein, High-Nutrition Pantry Staple!